Monitoring and testing for chronic wasting disease

 Test results

-Testing for 2024 is now complete and results are available.
-CWD was not detected in any samples.
+Testing for 2025 is complete.
+CWD was not detected in any samples we have tested.

 Explanation of results